ASchopenhauer/Project_Music_Generation/state_of_the_art/GANSynth.md

 * exploring effective representations for non-causal convolutional generation ad typical found in GANs

+### Sound

+* Harmonic frequencies are multiples of the fundamental, so low pitches have tightly-spaced harmonics, which can cause blurring and overlap.

 ### Termes nouveaux / recherches personnelles à effectuer :

 * global structure